US VISITING STUDENTS

 Any course not indicated on the Impacted Course List is considered non-impacted and subject to the drop procedures below:

-- Before the final two weeks of the course: Sign-in to MyUCLA, select "Classes," then "Drop a Class" and proceed with course cancellation.
+- Before the final two weeks of the course: Sign-in to MyUCLA, select "Classes", then "Drop a Class" and proceed with the course cancellation.

-- Final two weeks of the course: Submit a Student Update Form with the instructor's signature provided on the form to 1331 Murphy Hall during regular business hours or via email (email@example.com).
+- Final two weeks of the course: Submit a Student Update Form (PDF) with the instructor's signature provided on the form via email (firstname.lastname@example.org), certifying that the coursework was not completed.